A Few Travel Essentials

 As I continue to travel each year, I find myself frequently doing the same routine things to pre-plan for these new adventures including: visiting key websites, developing my own itinerary, and following other bloggers advice.
-Best of all of these this information is free.
+Best of all of this information is free.
 Please let me share some of my travel essentials and feel free to share your own with me.

 Essential 1: Knowing when to go